26th – 28th Sep: Honouring the Spaces– A Quiet Weekend facilitated by Alison Paris.

 Spread the love

-We all experience losses; some day by day – what we might call small losses – and also more life -changing losses, perhaps through a bereavement.
-In both cases, we can tend, for all kinds of reasons, to push these losses down, so that they can build up: or we might push them aside, to be ashamed of our feelings, or be overwhelmed.
-Sometimes we might feel we have lost a part of ourselves.
+We all experience losses, some day by day – what we might call small losses –also more life changing losses, perhaps through a bereavement.
+We could see all these experiences as spaces in our lives which we can tend, for all kinds of reasons, to push away, aside, down – to be ashamed of our feelings, or to be overwhelmed.
+At unexpected times, in ways we don’t understand.

 Arrivals from 4pm on Friday until 2pm on Sunday.
 Includes all meals, refreshments and accommodation